gkcity/tinyfx/README.md

-# tinydevice
+# tinyfx

-tinydevice for embedded
+device framework for embedded